 - Leverage mobile capabilities and encourage self-service wherever possible.
-For example: clocking in and out, requesting leave, checking PTO balances, etc. - Provide access to self-service tools to manage work-life virtually.
-Offering electronic direct deposit enrollment and access to wage statements and W-2s. - 3 Encourage direct deposit and pay cards as payroll options that won't be affected by office closures and offer greater freedom for underbanked and unbanked employees. - Support accurate time capture and absence management with tools that employees can access remotely and securely to manage their own time.
+For example: clocking in and out, requesting leave, checking paid-time-off balances, etc. - 2 Provide access to self-service tools to manage work-life virtually.
+Offer electronic direct deposit enrollment and access to wage statements and W-2s. - 3 Encourage direct deposit and pay cards as payroll options that won't be affected by office closures and offer greater freedom for underbanked and unbanked employees. - Support accurate time capture and absence management with tools that employees can access remotely and securely to manage their own time.
 Time and attendance tools that integrate with other HR systems, and/or that store data in the cloud can offer additional capabilities and streamlining of processes. - Implement an HR system that maintains benefits eligibility information for all employees, especially when you change employee status, flex part-time employees' hours, or when employees leave the company and are eligible for COBRA.
-Systems that allow mobile employee access, reporting, communications capabilities from within the system, flags to notify employees about changes in status, and that are integrated with payroll, training and other in-house and vendor systems allow greater efficiency, limit data input, save time and help reduce errors. - Make your employee handbook available online to keep employees up-to-date on policy changes and procedures for addressing questions. - The reporting feature of has been the most useful [during this global health event].
-I have been able to run reports for all departments to help us to continue functioning as best as we can through this.
-I can pull headcounts, hours and earnings to help us [monitor] costs as much as possible. - -Alyssa Kauffman, HR manager, Monarch Steel
+Systems that allow mobile employee access, reporting, communications capabilities from within the system, flags to notify employees about changes in status, and that are integrated with payroll, training and other in-house and vendor systems allow greater efficiency, limit data input, save time and help reduce errors. - Make your employee handbook available online to keep employees up-to-date on policy changes and procedures for addressing questions.